Keep your child safe online!

 Our children are growing up in a world of massive change.
 They will use digital technologies in ways that we could only have dreamed of when we were at school.

 At Bromley Heath Infant School we are committed to keeping our children safe when they are online.
-E-Safety lessons are taught from the start and each child now has their own username and password to log on to the school network.
+Online Safety lessons are taught from the start and each child now has their own username and password to log on to the school network.

 Here is some useful information from NSPCC and UK safer Internet Centre regarding Pokemon Go and some advice for parents.